The fourth THE Young Universities Summit will take place on 5–7 April 2017 at Queensland University of Technology (QUT), Brisbane, Australia.

 The summit will gather representatives from the world’s best young universities to share insights of how they are competing and succeeding against their well-established rivals.

 Influential speakers from leading universities, multinational corporations and international governments, will instigate debate on topics such as diversity in leadership, new models of collaboration, real-world futures and integrating STEM and creativity.

-The summit will host the exclusive launch of the 2017 THE 150 under 50 Rankings.
+The summit will host the exclusive launch of the 2017 THE Young University Rankings.

-• Be the first to know the results of the 2017 THE 150 under 50 Rankings, which will be revealed at the summit.
+• Be the first to know the results of the 2017 THE Young University Rankings, which will be revealed at the summit.

 • Gain exclusive analysis and understand the data behind the 2017 ranking of the best young universities, and learn how your institution can improve.

 • Join a global network of leaders, experts and decision-makers who set the agenda for international higher education governance and innovation.